Dog Meat Festival

-The Lychee and Dog Meat Festival (or Yulin Dog Meat Festival) is an annual festival held in Yulin, Guangxi, China, during the summer solstice in which festival goers eat dog meat and lychees.
-The festival began in 2009 and spans about ten days during which thousands of dogs are reportedly consumed.
-The festival has drawn criticism internationally.
+The Dog Meat Festival (狗肉节), also known as the Yulin Dog Meat Festival or Lychee and Dog Meat Festival, is an annual festival held in Yulin, Guangxi, China, during the summer solstice from 21 June to 30 June in which festival observers consume dog meat accompanied by lychees or other plants.

+The festival began in 2009 and lasts about ten days.
+During this time, thousands of dogs are consumed.
+The festival has drawn criticism domestically and internationally.

 Background

-The festival is celebrated annually in Yulin, Guangxi, China, during the summer solstice in June, by eating dog meat and lychees.
+The festival is celebrated annually in Yulin, Guangxi, China, during the summer solstice in June, by eating dog meat.
 Early on, it was reported that roughly 10,000 dogs had been consumed for each annual occurrence of the festival.
 This number is estimated by some to have decreased to 1,000 in 2015.
+In 2018 it was estimated that 3,000 dogs were killed.
+The festival was launched on 21 June 2009.

 Concerns

 Animal cruelty

 The festival organizers claim that the dogs are killed humanely and that "eating dog is no different from eating pork or beef".
 Animal rights activists and campaigners, however, claim that the animals are treated cruelly.
 Some media outlets have reported that dogs are intentionally tortured or boiled alive to improve the taste of their meat.
 Several other reports have stated that since 2015 there has been little evidence for those allegations.
+The festival is a relatively recent event, not rooted in tradition, but rather created in 2010 by dog traders to increase their profits.
+Prior to its inception, Yulin had no historical background of engaging in mass dog slaughter and consumption.
+As consuming dog meat is not prohibited by law in China, authorities argue that they have no legal basis to intervene.